 On Saradha-run television channels, the group's investors say, they have seen Ms Banerjee giving away ambulances donated by Saradha, to be used in the troubled Naxal-prone Junglemahal region.

-Or of Ms Banerjee at the inauguration of the takeover of Urdu newspaper Kalam
+Or of Ms Banerjee at the inauguration of the takeover of Urdu newspaper Kalam, by Saradha.

 Hardly surprising then that when Saradha went bust, thousands of agents and depositors banged at the doors of the Trinamool and Ms Banerjee.